krmckone/edi-lex-parse/README.md

 # Edir

-This is a Gem for parsing files.
-Right now there's no configuration and offers essentially 1 feature: reading EDI and outputting it as formatted Ruby data.
+This is a Gem for parsing EDI files.
+Right now there's no configuration and offers essentially 1 feature: reading EDI and outputting it as formatted Ruby data or JSON.

 ## Installation